ryan-mcclue/ryan-mcclue/src/resume-story.md

 Hardware testing with oscilloscope, logic analyser, power consumption, multimeter (verification) Used python to HIL testing

-**Marine Technician - Royal Australian Navy**, 2020 lead team of 24 on activities ...
+**Marine Technician - Royal Australian Navy**, HMAS Cerberus, 2020 Lead class of 24 by coordinating marching drills and other basic training fundamentals, demonstrating strong communication skills.
-Strong communication skills, both oral and written

-worked in group of 6 to ...
-collaborative team environment

-performed early morning physical activities etc. challenging work
+Worked in a team of 6 to clean living areas, perform kit maintenance and provide peer support, learning how to collaborate in a team environment.
+Performed weekly early morning activities at 4am and completed milestone events involving physical and mental evaluations resulting in an appreciation for challenging work.

 ## Education
 **Bachelor of Computer Science (Embedded Systems).** University of New South Wales.
 2021-2024, WAM